wp-plugins/mixcloud-embed/readme.txt

 === Mixcloud Embed ===
-Contributors: domenicobiancardi
+Contributors: BJTliveset
 Tags: mixcloud, html5, flash, player, shortcode, streaming Requires at least: 3.5.1
 Tested up to: 3.5.1
-Stable tag: stable
+Stable tag: 1.3

 The Mixcloud Embed plugin allows you to embed the Mixcloud player to your Wordpress blog or page.
 This plugin can display a playlist of your mix or the cloudcast information.